eosnetworkfoundation/eos-system-contracts/docs/04_guides/06_how-to-sign-a-multisig-transaction-with-eosio.msig.md

 ---
-content_title: How to sign a multisig transaction with eosio.msig
+title: How to sign a multisig transaction with eosio.msig
 link_text: How to sign a multisig transaction with eosio.msig
 ---